 Squeeze every inch of storage space out of your small kitchen layout by utilising the sides of your kitchen cupboards.
 A simple wooden rail for hanging tea towels is great, or you could opt for a more contemporary metal design and add hooks for hanging spoons, spatulas, sieves – any cooking equipment, really.
 Just make sure they’re out of reach if you have pets or little ones in the household.

-Ceiling racks are another great hidden storage opportunity – they can be used to hang pans and utensils.
+Ceiling racks are another great hidden small kitchen storage ideas opportunity – they can be used to hang pans and utensils.
 You could also save on cabinet space by leaving your prettiest cookware out on the stovetop.
 Assuming its washed up, of course!

 Let’s face it, large chopping and serving boards are a pain to store, particularly when you’re limited on space anyway.
 But with their gorgeous grain textures and warm wooden tones, they ooze natural beauty and character, so why try your best to hide them away?